 The Multi-Cultural Recycler (1996/7)

-The Multi-Cultural Recycler was a net art project that performs image processing and compositing on live images pulled from Web cameras around the world, in a tongue-in cheek commentary on cultural recycling and cyberspace.
+The Multi-Cultural Recycler was a net art project that performed image processing and compositing on live images pulled from Web cameras around the world, in a tongue-in cheek commentary on cultural recycling and cyberspace.
 It was one of the first process-based net art projects.
 It also predicted the rise of webcam celebrities nearly 10 years before YouTube launched.

 * Non-functional Internet Archive Capture of the Multi-Cultural Recycler in 1998.